Elon Musk likely surpasses Jeff Bezos to become world’s richest person

 (Bezos owns The Washington Post.)

-The title of world’s richest caps an extraordinary run for Musk and Tesla, even during a pandemic when the world’s economy grounded to a halt, with record lines outside food backs and elevated unemployment.
+The title of world’s richest caps an extraordinary run for Musk and Tesla, even during a pandemic when the world’s economy grounded to a halt, with record lines outside food banks and elevated unemployment.
 Musk was criticized for repeated attempts to keep Tesla’s plant open and then for bringing workers back onto the line as covid-19 raged, and cases were even reported inside Tesla’s facilities.

 Tesla defied county orders so it could restart production.
 Days later, workers tested positive for the coronavirus.